How to Do a Single-Leg Deadlift (Short & Easy Guide)

 • Bodyweight Single-Leg Deadlift: Bodyweight exercises are a great way to master the exercise.
 Add weights once you develop balance.

-• Single-Leg Deadlift With Resistance Band and Knee Drive: Once you can successfully do the single-leg deadlift without support, progress by adding resistance bands to a squat rack or holding under the standing leg.
+• Single-Leg Deadlift with Resistance Band and Knee Drive: Once you can successfully do the single-leg deadlift without support, progress by adding resistance bands to a squat rack or holding under the standing leg.
 Add further challenges by adding a knee drive at the end of the exercise.

 “You can get comfortable with the movement pattern first, then remove the object and master the balancing component.”